cloudlinux/user-docs-solo-cloudlinux/docs/introduction/README.md

 ### How can I try your distribution before paying for it?

 We provide trial licenses for 30 days.

 You can get your trial key in two ways:

-1. On CLN website, see [CLN registration](/cln/) section.
+1. On the CLN website, see the [CLN registration](/cln/) section.
-2. In CloudLinux Manager plugin, see [getting trial key](/manager/#trial) section.
+2. In the CloudLinux Manager plugin, see the [getting trial key](/manager/#trial) section.

-Trial key must be entered during installation.
+The trial key must be entered during installation.

 ### CloudLinux OS Solo lifecycle